 Dog Leash

-No matter which type of dog leash you choose for hiking, be sure to always bring plenty of water and snacks.
-For both you and your dog, as well as some basic first-aid supplies.
+No matter which type of dog leash you choose for hiking, make sure you bring plenty of water and snacks for both you and your dog, as well as some basic first-aid supplies.
 And always remember to keep your dog on a leash when hiking.

 Best Type of Dog Leash For Hiking

-There are a few different types of dog leashes that are best for hiking.
+There are a several different types of dog leashes that work best for hiking.
 A hands free dog leash is great for a trained and well behaved dog.
-A standard dog leash is also a good option.
-It is more lightweight and easy to carry with you on your hike.
-Perhaps you want to start out with 12 foot training leash while your dog can gets used to hiking.
-Maybe you really want to use a retractable leash that you can also use for everyday walks in the neighborhood.
-Whichever type of leash you choose, make sure to always keep your dog close by and under control.
+A standard dog leash that is 6 feet long is also a good option, as it is more lightweight and easy to carry with you on your hike.
+Choosing a 12 to 50 foot training leash can be good if you are tackling rougher terrain while hiking.
+A short two to four foot length leash is not recommended for hiking.
+Retractable leashes are also not recommended for hiking.
+Whatever type of leash you choose, make sure to always keep your dog close by and under control.
 This will help ensure both your safety and your dog’s safety on the hike.

 Dog Leash For Hiking